-- Accelerate the timetable for restoring the level playing field on the large firms’ rates supplement
+- Restoration of the level playing field with England on the large business rates supplement

 - A timetabled plan to reduce the headline business rate